 The strangler fig pattern provides a proven approach for incremental replacement.
 Named after a type of vine that grows around a tree and eventually replaces it, this pattern involves building new functionality alongside old code, gradually routing more traffic to the new implementation, and eventually removing the old code once it’s no longer needed.

-For example, suppose a Rails application has a complex, buggy reporting system.
+For example, suppose a Rails application has a complex, buggy reporting system built with a mix of raw SQL queries and ActiveRecord.
+The code is difficult to maintain, queries are slow, and adding new reports requires extensive knowledge of the existing system.
 Rather than rewriting the entire reporting subsystem at once, you might:

-- Build a new report for one specific use case using modern practices
+- Build a new monthly sales report using modern practices - query objects, caching, and proper tests

-- Route that one report to the new implementation while leaving others on the old system
+- Route requests for that specific report to the new implementation while leaving other reports on the old system

 - Remove the old reporting code once all reports have been migrated

-This approach lets you deliver improved reports to users incrementally, gathering feedback and finding issues before investing months of work.
-If you discover problems with the new approach, you can adjust course without having already rewritten everything.
+This approach lets you deliver improved reports to users incrementally.
+You gather feedback, find issues, and refine your approach before investing months of work.
+If you discover problems with the new approach - perhaps the caching strategy doesn’t work well for certain reports - you can adjust course without having rewritten everything.

 The key is making small, safe changes rather than large, risky ones.
 Each refactoring should be small enough to test thoroughly and review carefully.
 Each change should go through the CI/CD pipeline and automated tests.
 Over months of steady incremental improvement, the codebase can be substantially transformed without ever stopping delivery of business value.